pietrogiuffrida/clogger/README.md

-#clogger
+# clogger

 Python logger configuration, my way.

-clogger is a library that helps to configure python logging lybrary in the way I like.
-It helps configuration task such:
+clogger is a library that helps you to configure python logging library in the way I like.
+It helps configuration tasks such:

-- multiple handlers (several filehandler, a streamhandler)
+- multiple handlers
-- log level setting for one or all handlers
+- log level setting

 clogger contains two classes -
 CustomLogger and CustomFormatter -